AlexandrosPol/AlexandrosPol/README.md

 - **Market Basket Analysis**: Analyzing international visitation data to find associative rules.
 - **Abalone Age Prediction**: Using PCA and linear regression to estimate abalone ages from physical data.
 - **Titanic Survival Prediction**: Analyzing the Titanic dataset to predict survival rates using machine learning in Python.
 The project demonstrates data cleaning, exploratory data analysis, and the application of classification algorithms.
+- **Credit Card Fraud Detection**: This project involves building a deep learning neural network to detect fraudulent transactions in credit card data.
+The dataset is highly imbalanced, so techniques like SMOTE are used to improve detection.
+The model achieves high accuracy and precision for both fraud and non-fraud cases.
+- **Card Deck - Image Classification**: This project involves classifying images of playing cards into their respective categories using deep learning.
+The dataset consists of images of playing cards, and the task is to correctly identify the rank and suit of each card.
+The project employs a convolutional neural network (CNN) implemented in PyTorch.
+The model is trained using a transfer learning approach with a pre-trained network from the timm library, specifically designed for image classification tasks.

 ### Skills and Technologies
 - **Programming Languages**: Proficient in R and Python with experience in statistical analysis, predictive modeling, and data visualization.